-Over the past five years, the City has constructed approximately \$213.6 million worth of capital improvements to the Sewer System.
-This extensive capital improvements program has had a major positive impact on the operating efficiency of the Sewer System and its compliance with environmental regulations.
-The table below sets forth the Sewer System's capital improvement expenditures for the years 2014 through 2018, and includes expenditures from Sewer System revenues and the proceeds of bonds and other obligations.
+Over the past five years, the City has constructed approximately\$212.7 million worth of capital improvements to the Sewer System.
+The capital improvement program has had a major positive impact on the operating efficiency of the Sewer System and its compliance with environmental regulations.
+The table below sets forth the Sewer System's capital improvement expenditures for the years 2015 through 2019.
+The table includes expenditures from Sewer System revenues and the proceeds of bonds and other obligations.